We offer common law pupillages and our pupils are able to gain experience in a wide range of disciplines

 - Impressive written and oral communication skills.

-- A genuine desire and determination to work as a Barrister in the provinces.
+- A genuine desire and determination to work as a Barrister.

 - A capacity for hard work and the resilience to meet the demands of practice at the Bar.

 - An understanding of the challenges of developing a practice at the Bar.

 - An ability to work both alone under pressure and to contribute to a team.